anshusaurav/js_closure/practice/scope.md

   console.log(username);
 }

-undefined as there is only function declaration
+undefined as there is only function declaration and console.log() is inside the function and function is never executed.
 ```

 21. Guess the output and the reason behind that.